• Skip to primary navigation

 Why make this recipe

 These grilled flatbreads turned out amazing!
 Now I can make bread without using the oven.
-This bread is so soft and delicious that I'll be grilling it throughout the year!
+This bread is so soft and delicious that I'll be grilling it throughout the year and is perfect for using for flatbread pizza.

-Grilled flatbreads are a yeast dough that are rolled out and cooked quickly over a hot grill.
-These are perfect for eating plain, scooping up hummus, eating as sandwich bread or using for a grilled pizza!
+Grilled flatbreads are a yeast dough that is rolled out and cooked quickly over a hot grill.
+These are perfect for eating plain, scooping up hummus, eating as sandwich bread, or using for a grilled pizza!

 Key ingredients